Getting around when you return to Ireland

 Importing a vehicle

 To import a car or any other type of vehicle to Ireland, you will need to meet certain legal requirements.

 If you bring your vehicle to Ireland, you have to register the vehicle at a National Car Testing Service (NCTS) centre within 30 days of the car arriving in Ireland and you may have to pay Vehicle Registration Tax (VRT).
 You must make an appointment with the NCTS within 7 days of the vehicle's arrival in Ireland.

 You can claim a relief from VRT if you are returning to Ireland permanently and you were using the vehicle for more than 6 months before you moved to Ireland.
 In this case, you must still register your vehicle but you will not have to pay VRT.

-Cycling is an affordable, healthy and environmentally-friendly mode of transport.
+Cycling is an affordable, healthy and environmentally friendly mode of transport.

-A tax break is available to employees who buy new bikes and equipment under the Bike to Work Scheme.
+A tax break is available to employees who buy new bikes and equipment under the Cycle to Work Scheme.
 You can also use bike sharing schemes to combine public transport with bike hire when you commute to work.